You are here

 What mediums are featured in the Auction?

-The MassArt Auction encourages all disciplines to apply, however, due to space limitations, large works are hard to accommodate.
+The MassArt Auction encourages all disciplines to apply, however, due to space limitations, large works and those that require intricate or complex installation are typically hard to accommodate.

 All students are required to provide a retail value for their artwork including the cost of framing.
 The MassArt Foundation and its staff cannot value student artwork.
 When determining the value of your work, take your past retail history (if applicable), your cost of framing and materials, and your perceived value into consideration to estimate a fair retail value of your work.
-Please keep in mind bidding usually opens at 60% of the artist's fair estimated value.
+Note that bidding usually opens at 60% of the artist's fair estimated value.
+We've compiled a quick resource for framing tips and factors to take into consideration that you might find useful when valuing your work.

 What if my artwork does not sell?
 When will I be notified if my artwork sold?

-All artists will be notified of the sale of their artwork by June 1, 2019.
-If in the unfortunate case your artwork does not sell, you may pick up your artwork from MassArt after June 1, 2019.
-Any artwork that remains unclaimed by June 30, 2018 will become property of the MassArt Foundation and may be sold at a later time without consignment to the donating artist/entity.
+All artists will be notified of the sale of their artwork by June 1, 2021.
+If in the unfortunate case your artwork does not sell, the Auction team will be in touch to make arrangements for the return of the piece.
+Any artwork that remains unclaimed by June 30, 2021, will become property of the MassArt Foundation and may be sold at a later time without consignment to the donating artist/entity.
 Artists are responsible for paying for the return shipment of unsold artwork.

 Important Dates to Remember